 Are you interested in earning a Master of Business Administration (MBA) within the US or Internationally?
 If so, you’ll likely have more female classmates than you would have had in previous years.
-In the past, MBA programs have been male-dominated but the distribution of males and females in business school continues to get more equitable year after year.
+In the past, MBA programs have been male-dominated, but the distribution of males and females in business school continues to get more equitable year after year.
 As the composition of the MBA classroom continues to change, programs are becoming increasingly more female.
-In addition, more women from North America are pursuing international MBAs to receive a global education.
+Also, more women from North America are pursuing international MBAs to receive a global education.

 Female MBA Student Trends

 Numerous studies have replicated the increase of women in business school.
 In 2015, according to Forte Foundation, just over 36% of full-time MBA students were women.
 This rate increased four percentage points since 2011.
 See Figure 1 below for the percentages from 2011 to 2015.